kulhanek/kafs-user/README.md

 * locpag_for_user - use local PAG for given target user name (default: NULL)
 * locpag_for_principal  - use local PAG for ccache default principal (default: NULL)
 * create_tokens - create AFS tokens (default: yes)
+* convert_cc_to - convert CCACHE to given type if it differs (default: NULL), supported types are KCM and KEYRING

 locpag_for_pam, locpag_for_user, locpag_for_principal are specified as fnmatch() extended pattern.